HeidiTao/StreamBuddies/README.md

 ---

+# To run tests
+1. Run `npm test` in a terminal.
+This will run all the unit tests and show coverage data.
+2. A coverage stats dashboard is also available at `/coverage/lcov-report/index.html`

+---

 # To contribute to this project:

 1. Git clone the repository to your local machine or run `git pull` to get the updates.